nzin/arduinodcc/docs/index.md

 If you are familiar with Arduino programming, you can re-program it to whatever needs you have.
 That the beauty of it.
 Here are the arduino sources: [dccduino.ino](https://github.com/nzin/arduinodcc/blob/master/arduinoSource/dccduino.ino)

-It is based on the dcc decoder library from Minabay you will need to install: http://www.mynabay.com/arduino/2-uncategorised/14-arduino-dcc-monitor
+It is based on the dcc decoder library from Minabay: https://github.com/MynaBay/DCC_Decoder (included in the            arduinoSource/dccduino directory)

 Extend it
 =========

-If you want to develop your own dcc decoder, I provide you the eagle source: [arduinoDcc1.2.sch](https://github.com/nzin/arduinodcc/blob/master/arduinoDcc1.2.sch) and [arduinoDcc1.2.brd](https://github.com/nzin/arduinodcc/blob/master/arduinoDcc1.2.brd)
+If you want to develop your own dcc decoder, I provide you the eagle source: [arduinoDcc1.3.sch](https://github.com/nzin/arduinodcc/blob/master/arduinoDcc1.3.sch) and [arduinoDcc1.3.brd](https://github.com/nzin/arduinodcc/blob/master/arduinoDcc1.3.brd)

 Feel free to adapt it to your needs, but I provide it as is, i.e. I can answer some question but if you decide to change the layout, you are on your own